<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 2. Do Prove Why Your Product is Needed.

-While this may sound like marketing at first glance, this actually falls in line with the education process.
+While this may sound like marketing at first glance, it falls in line with the education process.
 Just because you believe in your product, you can’t simply market it telling others they should do the same.

 That isn’t going to cut it.